Going Bald? Here's What You Need to Know (From Someone Who's Been There)

 Make Lifestyle Changes to Support Healthy Hair

-If you're in the early stages of the Norwood Scale, a hairstyle change will help disguise your receding hairline.
-A nice haircut can make a world of difference.
+When I was in the early stages of the Norwood Scale, a buzz cut saved me.
+It disguised my receding hairline and made me look neat.
+Believe me, a nice haircut can make a world of difference.
 Ask your stylist or barber which style fits you.

 You can choose from our recommended hairstyles for those with general thinning from the crown or hairline.
 Your stylist would know how to hide a pesky bald patch on your scalp.
 Just remember to avoid the comb-overs.